Mediterranean Poppers

 2. Spray the wonton wrappers with a buttery spray (such as Pam) on both sides; line the mini tart pan with them pressing lightly into the middle to form a cup.

-5. Cut the filling ingredients into at least – thirds; toss with drizzles of the olive oil mixture and let sit in the refrigerator until ready to assemble.
+4. Cut the filling ingredients into thirds and let sit in the refrigerator until ready to assemble.
+Can be done at least 3 hours ahead.

 7. Serve.